WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 Another reason why I chose an AVL tree for Minecraft's inventory system is to easily implement built-in lexicographical sorting in-game.
 I have always wanted a sort inventory button in the base game, and although alphabetical order is not my desired sorted style, as I prefer items to be sorted near related or similar items (e.g. blocks with blocks and tools with tools), it is still a great option to have.

+## Alternative Design Sketch
+If the inventory were built on a hash table instead of an AVL tree, inserts, lookups, and crafting checks would use constant-time bucket access rather than ordered traversal.
+The structure would be simpler since no balancing or height maintenance is required.
+However, any feature that depends on sorted keys, such as lexicographic displays, range queries, or producing consistently ordered ingredient lists, would require manually collecting and sorting keys, since a hash table provides no inherent ordering.

+## Evaluation Plan
+To test the MultiSet design, I would use unit tests that verify all core operations (`insert`, `remove`, `getQuantity`, and `union`) including edge cases like duplicate inserts, removing to zero, empty inventories, and nonexistent keys.
+I would also confirm AVL correctness by checking balance factors and ensuring that in-order traversal always produces sorted keys.

+The `craftRecipe()` feature would be tested with valid recipes, missing ingredient cases, and inventories lacking required keys to ensure quantities update correctly and crafted items are added as expected.

+Performance would be evaluated by timing operations on increasingly large inventories to confirm logarithmic behavior, as well as testing with randomized inserts and deletes.

+To evaluate extensibility and maintainability, I would test whether new operations or recipes can be added without changing existing code.
+A robust design shows clear separation of responsibilities, minimal repeated logic, and ensures existing features continue to work correctly when new features are introduced.

 # Conclusion